Sister Miriam Mark Eddy, Julia Sauter and Sister Daleen Larkin.

 Sister Janice celebrated 86 years of life and 65 years of her religious profession.

-Mass of Resurrection will be celebrated on Thursday, January 23, 2020, at 11:00 a.m. at Chapel of the Holy Names, Lake Oswego, Oregon.
+Mass of Resurrection was celebrated on Thursday, January 23, 2020, at 11:00 a.m. at Chapel of the Holy Names, Lake Oswego, Oregon.

-Burial will take place immediately following the funeral at Holy Names Cemetery, Marylhurst, Oregon.
+Burial took place immediately following the funeral at Holy Names Cemetery, Marylhurst, Oregon.

 Sister Janice Jackson, SNJM